Impact investing: in pursuit of a positive, measurable social or environmental impact alongside financial returns.

 - Prepare students to become leaders in the impact investment community, where sound investment principles are applied to complex social and environmental problems

 Each year, the WSVF (formerly known as the Wharton Social Venture Fund) selects first-year Wharton students based on commitment, experience, and industry knowledge, and provides high quality training on the investment process, impact investing, and portfolio management.
 Second-year MBA students become project leaders, charged with managing project workflow and knowledge transfer.

 Founded in 2007, the WSVF has focused on companies in education, energy, health and wellness, food and nutrition, environmental sustainability, and financial inclusion.
-The WSVF also annually competes in the MBA Impact Investing Network & Training Program (MIINT) and has won the competition two of the last three years.
+The WSVF also annually competes in the MBA Impact Investing Network & Training Program (MIINT) where it has an impressive track record of success.
+Merrill Lynch is the lead sponsor of MIINT for the 2015/2016 academic year, and The Moelis Family Foundation is the founding sponsor of the MIINT.